 Some countries also may have laws regarding psilocybin mushrooms that are not strictly enforced.
-Overall, the details of legality of psilocybin mushrooms pertaining to the use, growing, sale or transport is highly variable.
-If you are looking for a resource to check the legal status in a specific country, we recommend checking out this wikipedia page which offers more location-specific details.
+Overall, the details of the legality of psilocybin mushrooms pertaining to the use, growing, sale, or transport are highly variable.
+If you are looking for a resource to check the legal status in a specific country, we recommend checking out this Wikipedia page, which offers more location-specific details.

 The decriminalization movement

 Decriminalization of a substance is different from legalization in that legalization removes all laws pertaining to the substance being illegal, while decriminalization will remove criminal penalties such as arrests or incarceration while potentially maintaining fees or minor penalties for violations.

 Legalization more closely resembles how alcohol and tobacco are regulated by the government, while decriminalization allows much more freedom in the marketplace for suppliers and consumers.